 After transferring to a Japanese elementary school, May arrived.
 But no one was talking about summer vacation.
 Even by June, the topic never came up.
-"Wait, when is summer vacation?"
+"Huh?
+When is summer vacation?"
 I asked.
-To my surprise, they said school continued until the end of July.
+To my surprise, they said school goes until the end of July.
 I couldn't believe it.
 Summer, and no break?

 In Russia, elementary, middle, and high schools have a three-month summer break.
 They're off from June through August.
 Yes, a literal "summer vacation."
 By late May, everyone's mind is already filled with thoughts of summer break, and they start getting excited.

 A bit too long?
-How can they ever get back into school?
+Can they even go back to school?
 No, no, it's totally fine.
 In fact, taking that much time off actually makes you start thinking, "Hmm, maybe it's about time to go back to school."

 So, what did Russian kids do during their summer vacations?
 Let me introduce four major activities.

-○ Grandma and Grandpa's place in the countryside (suburbs)
+○ Staying at Grandma and Grandpa's in the Countryside (Suburbs)

 This way of spending time exists in Japan too, right?
 Staying for a while at the home of grandparents living in the countryside or suburbs.
 Often, they have a garden, so you grow all kinds of vegetables and fruits together there.

 My grandmother also had a garden.
-Since the garden was visible from the apartment window, she could always keep an eye on it.
-That's why it became the spot for planting especially exciting vegetables and fruits like cabbage, strawberries, and various gourds.
+Since the garden was visible from the apartment window, she could always keep an eye on it, making it the perfect spot for planting especially exciting vegetables and fruits like cabbage, strawberries, and various gourds.

 A short walk from the house, she grew potatoes.
 These potatoes weren't for hobby or sale.
 They were vital winter food.
 Because in Russia, vegetables couldn't be harvested in winter and were almost impossible to buy.
 So, what was grown during summer was eaten during winter.
 If you didn't store them, you might go hungry.
-She worked hard growing various types of potatoes and other crops.
+She worked hard to grow many different kinds of potatoes and other crops.

-Tomatoes also grew on the balcony.
-Vegetables other than potatoes were preserved in vinegar or salt for winter, becoming preserved foods.
+There were also tomatoes on the balcony.
+Vegetables other than potatoes were preserved in vinegar or salt for winter.
 They added color to the table.
 As summer drew to a close, jars filled with tomatoes, cucumbers, melons, mushrooms, jams, compotes, and more lined the house (of course, you can buy anything at the supermarket now, but this was about 25 years ago).

 The grandchildren worked hard helping their grandparents with the farm work.
 They learned everything from how to grow vegetables and fruit, to fertilizers, pests, and how to control them.
 As autumn approached, they learned various things like how to make pickles and jams.
 Doing it every year naturally built up their knowledge.